Complete Guide to ML System Design Interviews

 Select a model that best addresses the problem, matches available data, and optimizes efficiency, accuracy, sensitivity, and interpretability tradeoffs.

-For instance, you might choose a simpler neural network model to improve training performance, even if it affects latency at inference time.
+For example, you might choose a simpler neural network model to improve training performance, even if it affects latency at inference time.

 Select a model and decide on an optimizer algorithm, metrics for monitoring, and hyperparameters tuning.

-Your training plan might change depending on your hardware availability, paralleling training jobs, and distributing data and model parameters across multiple devices.
+Your training plan might change depending on your hardware availability, parallel training jobs, and data and model parameters distribution across multiple devices.

 Present your evaluation plan to your interviewer, considering where your model will be used and how an incorrect prediction could impact users.